davetlewis-van/sparkify-etl/README.md

-# Sparkify ETL Pipleine
+# Sparkify ETL Pipeline

 Welcome to our Sparkify ETL pipeline documentation!

 ## About this project

 The purpose of this project is to define and populate an analytics database for Sparkify data analysts to use to perform their song play analysis.
-The project consists of the the following: - The `sparkifydb` database, a set of tables designed for performing efficient analytic queries. - Extract, Transform, Load (ETL) scripts to pull data from JSON files and load it into the database.
+The project consists of the following:

+- The `sparkifydb` database, a set of tables designed for performing efficient analytic queries.
+- Extract, Transform, Load (ETL) scripts to pull data from JSON files and load it into the database.

 ## Getting started with the project